 “laid at the watergate of a monastery in the fourteenth century; the outcome of reading of the shelter afforded by such places to the women, children, and treasure of those who were hard-driven, and in danger.”

-Edmund Blair Leighton (1852 – 1922) was an English painter of historical genre scenes, specialising in Regency and medieval subjects.
+Edmund Blair Leighton (1852 – 1922) was an English painter of historical genre scenes, specializing in Regency and medieval subjects.
 Leighton produced highly finished, beautiful pictures, displaying romanticized scenes with a popular appeal.

 Events at the time of this Painting

 In 1897, when this painting was painted, Queen Victoria was 78 years old and had already written instructions for her funeral, she wanted a military funeral.